Enga Ooru Pattukaran: Cast

+Production

+The film was launched at Prasad Studios and the film's title song was recorded on the same day.
+Shantipriya made her Tamil debut in this film, and was credited as Nishanti.
+The cow owned by Ramarajan's character was played by a cow named Pechi.
+The song "Madura Marikkozhunthu Vaasam" was shot atop the Madurai Meenakshi Amman Temple.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Gangai Amaran.
-The song "Madurai Marikozhundhu", set in the Carnatic raga Mayamalavagowla, was reused as "Yamaho" in Telugu film Jagadeka Veerudu Athiloka Sundari (1990) and the song "Shenbagame" was reused as "Pavurama" in the Telugu film Aa Okkati Adakku (1992).
+The song "Azhagi Nee Perazhagi" is set to the Carnatic raga Kuntalavarali.
+The song "Madurai Marikozhundhu", set to Mayamalavagowla, was reused as "Yamaho" in the Telugu film Jagadeka Veerudu Athiloka Sundari (1990).
+There are three versions of the song "Shenbagame Shenbagame": one male, one female, and one a duet.
+The song, set to Sindhu Bhairavi raga, was reused as "Pavurama" in the Telugu film Aa Okkati Adakku (1992) and as "Chand Hai Tu" for the 1989 Hindi film Mahaadev both composed by Ilaiyaraaja.

 Release and reception

 Enga Ooru Pattukaran was released on 14 April 1987, and distributed by Sri Sujatha Pictures.
 The Indian Express criticised the storyline as "static".
 The reviewer went on to say, "Ilayaraja's brand of soporific tunes mostly in the lower register blend with the unassuming style of the film".
-Jayamanmadhan of Kalki appreciated the cinematography, music and direction.
+Jayamanmadhan of Kalki appreciated the cinematography by Dayalan, Ilaiyaraaja's music and Amaran's direction.

+Legacy

+After the film's success, Ramarajan, Amaran and Ilaiyaraja became a popular actor-director-music director collaboration in Tamil cinema; they went on to collaborate in numerous films, including Shenbagamae Shenbagamae (1988), Karakattakkaran (1989), Ooru Vittu Ooru Vanthu (1990), Villu Pattukaran (1992) and Themmangu Paattukaaran (1997).
+Shenbagamae Shenbagamae was named after the song from Enga Ooru Pattukaran.